 The four-semester Diagnostic Medical Sonography Program begins each fall semester.
 This is a full-time day time program.
-The individual gains hands-on experience in clinical settings throughout the city.
-Transportation to and from these clinical sites, as well as parking, is the responsibility of the student.

 Degrees and Certificates

 Advanced technical Certificate

 A Career in Diagnostic Medical Sonography

 A Diagnostic Medical Sonographer receives specialized training to work with high-frequency sound waves that produce images of soft-tissue structures within the body.
 The individual provides patient service in a variety of medical settings in which a physician is responsible for the use and interpretation of sonographic procedures.